-- A. Approximately 6 months after the commencement of the construction, an independent consultant firm will be hired in order to evaluate the resettlement activities, and shed light on the surplus impacts.
-A mid-term evaluation should be developed and submitted to the EIB - B. By the end of the construction phase an independent consultant firm will be hired to evaluate the whole process of the RAP, in addition to providing a full assessment for the activities done, including documentation, grievances mechanism, valuation, entitlement and the lessons learned.
-A final impact report will be prepared and submitted to the EIB
+- A. Approximately 6 months after the commencement of the construction, a monitoring report on the implementation of the RAP should be prepared (by EETC and/or an external consultant) and submitted to the EIB. - B. By the end of the construction phase an external consultant firm will be hired by EETC to evaluate the whole process of the RAP, in addition to providing a full assessment for the activities done, including documentation, grievances mechanism, valuation, entitlement and the lessons learned.
+A final impact report will be prepared and submitted to the EIB.